Stop putting things off!

 What are you waiting for?

 Is there something else you’re supposed to be doing right now?
-Are you reading this because an hour ago you told yourself you were only going online for 5 minutes and here you are after checking your FaceBook, Instagram, Twitter and Linked In accounts?
+Are you reading this because an hour ago you told yourself you were only going online for 5 minutes, and here you are after checking your FaceBook, Instagram, Twitter, and Linked In accounts?
+Stop procrastinating already!

-Don’t get us wrong we’re super glad you’re here, but be honest with yourself…does procrastination stop you from reaching your full potential in life?
-Some studies suggest that 20% of the total working-adult population admit to procrastination on a regular basis.
+Don’t get us wrong we’re super glad you’re here, but be honest with yourself…would you reach your full potential in life if you could just stop procrastination?
+Some studies suggest that 20% of the total working-adult population admit to dilly-dallying regularly.
 We think the number is higher.

-Why do people procrastinate and wait until the last minute to get things done?
+Why do people wait until the last minute to get things done?

 We all do it sometimes.
 Sometimes it’s just a dreaded task, others we underestimate how long it will take.
-We’re not talking about the occasional procrastinator here, were talking to those who habitually: wait ‘till mid-April to think about taxes; are always late paying their bills; renew a driver’s license after it expires; prepare for a job interview the morning of; or start projects on the eve of the deadline….you know who they are.
+We’re not talking about the occasional hesitation here, were talking to those who habitually: wait ‘till mid-April to think about taxes; are always late paying their bills; renew their driver’s license after it expires; prepare for a job interview the morning of; or start projects on the eve of the deadline….you know who they are.
+If this is you read on and learn how to stop procrastination and move forward with your to-do list.

-- Not knowing how to do something, unable or unwilling to ask for help.
+- Or, there’s not knowing how to do something and being unable or unwilling to ask for help.

-- Not wanting to do something but feeling guilted or shamed into it.
+- Another big one is not wanting to do something but feeling guilted or shamed into it.

 - Believing inspiration, motivation, or any particular feeling is a requirement to begin.